ginnm/VenusPLM/README.md

 ![VenusPLM](VenusPLM.png)

 ## Description
-VenusPLM is a project focused on developing and utilizing protein language models to understand and predict protein structures and functions.
+VenusPLM is a project focused on developing Versatile Embedding Network for Understanding Sequences

 ## Installation
 You can install VenusPLM and its dependencies using pip: